Commerce - National Moderator's Report

 EN2 of the standard lists some appropriate examples.

-Moderators saw several cases where concepts were referred to, but did not support the determined price.
-Explanations must be specific to the context rather than generic.
+In 2025, moderators saw several cases where concepts were referred to but did not support the determined price.
+Explanations should be specific to the context rather than generic.

 Merit criteria

-Some student evidence could not be awarded Merit because a model or concept was not applied to two pricing options.
+It is necessary for students to apply a model or concept to two pricing options.
 Maintaining the original price requires the model used at Achieved level to be modified to reflect the impact of the change factor.
-The same or a different type of model or concept also needs to be presented for the other pricing options of increasing or decreasing the price.
+The same or a different type of model or concept also needs to be presented for the other pricing option of increasing or decreasing the price.

-Modifying the product, such as reducing its size, does not constitute a pricing option unless expressed as, for example, “Keep the price at $X but reduce the cupcake size from Y grams to Z grams”.
+Pricing options must be stated as $ amounts.
+Modifying the product, such as reducing its size or using a cheaper supplier, does not constitute a pricing option unless expressed as, for example, “Keep the price at $X but reduce the cupcake size from Y grams to Z grams”.
 The impact on costs and profit would then be modelled.

 Excellence criteria

 Two consequences of the price for the organisation and a consequence for two stakeholders need to be explained.
-It may be that a stakeholder (e.g. a supplier of raw materials) will not be impacted by the changed price.
+“Raising the price to $12 could produce $125 profit if we sell out our stock”, is a fact.
+A consequence is an impact or flow-on effect.
+For example, “If we keep our price at $7.00 even though material costs have increased, our profit will decrease.
+This will affect employees because we might have to reduce staff hours or defer a pay increase”.
+It may be that a stakeholder, e.g. a supplier of raw materials, will not be impacted by the changed price.
 This is valid and the reason should be explained.

 Assessor Support